Celiac Disease in Children

 - Dipping ideas: nut butter (peanut, almond, cashew), hummus, ranch-flavored yogurt, cream cheese, salsa, guacamole, and bean dip

 *oats are inherently gluten-free, but are often cross-contaminated with wheat or barley during harvesting or processing.
+See our blog: Are Oats and Oat Flour Gluten-Free?
 Only certified gluten-free oats should be consumed on a GF diet, and only after consultation with your physician or dietitian.